On the number and size of Markov equivalence classes of random directed acyclic graphs: Tower decomposition of

 \begin{lemma} Each \DAG $G$ belongs to a unique tower $\sigma(G)$, respectively a unique tower vector $h(G)$.
 For each $n\in \N$, the set of towers $\Sigma_n$, and the set of tower vectors $\Omega_n$, partition the set of all \DAGs $\mathcal{D}_n$ on $n$ sites. \end{lemma}

 We are interested in counting of the number of DAGs associated to a given tower~$\sigma$.
 For each tower $\sigma$, let $\mathcal{D}(\sigma)$ be the set of all \DAGs associated to $\sigma$.
-For each site $v\in V$, we let $d(v)$ denote the number of sites in $\sigma$, which can be reached by some directed path.
-Moreover, we let $c(v)$ correspond to the out-degree of $v$ in the tower $\sigma$.
+For each site $v\in V$, we let $d(v)$ denote the number of sites in $\sigma$, which are contained in layers above $v$, but not in the layer adjacent to $v$.

 \begin{lemma} For each labeled tower $\sigma$, we have that

 \end{lemma} \begin{proof} Recall that we consider the set of labeled \DAGs on a given number of sites, and thus all sites are distinguishable.
 Fix some tower $\sigma$.
 Then each edge in the skeleton which connects two sites in adjacent layers is present for all graphs in $\mathcal{D}(\sigma)$.
 Between any two sites $v$ and $w$ in different layers which are not adjacent, adding or removing the edge between $v$ and $w$ does not change the underlying tower.
 This justifies the above formula. \end{proof}